dse-as/docs/README.md

-# DSE-AS Documentation
+# dse-as Documentation

-This repository contains documentation for the Digital Scholarly Edition _Annemarie Schwarzenbach_ ([DSE-AS](https://annemarie-schwarzenbach.ch/)).
+This repository contains documentation for the Digital Scholarly Edition _Annemarie Schwarzenbach_ ([dse-as](https://annemarie-schwarzenbach.ch/)).

 Content is written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and located in the `src` directory.